tonyjan02/cis-195-s22/apps/app-2/app-2.md

 * You'll only be able to test this feature if you run on an actual device!
 I encourage you to do so.

 Our audio feedback will consist of "victory" music for when a player wins, and "draw" music when the game is a draw.
 Both sounds are very short (a few seconds) and are stored as .wav files.
-* Download the audio files [here](/apps/app-2/assets/app-2-sounds.zip) and drag them into your Xcode project.
+* Download the audio files [here](/apps/app-2/assets/app-2-sounds.zip) and drag them into your Xcode project (IMPORTANT NOTE: When dragging them into your Xcode project, make sure "Copy items if needed" is CHECKED; this will be important for when we are grading your assignment, otherwise the sounds will not load)
 * Use [this tutorial](https://www.hackingwithswift.com/example-code/media/how-to-play-sounds-using-avaudioplayer) to play audio sounds in your app.
 * `victory.wav` should be played when the game is won by a player.
 * `draw.wav` should be played if there is a draw.